-This page describes the Applied Physics and Superconducting Technology Division contribution to Mu2e.
+This page describes the Applied Physics and Superconducting Technology Directorate (APS-TD) contribution to Mu2e.
 For more information, the Mu2e Collaboration page is found here.

 Nature provides us with two kinds of leptons, or weakly interacting particles.
 One type is the neutral leptons, or neutrinos.
 The other type consists of the charged leptons, which include the familiar electron and its heavier cousin, the muon.
 In the Standard Model of particle physics, neutrinos are observed to “mix”, or oscillate, from one type to another.
 What about charged leptons?
 Can a muon oscillate into an electron?
 While the Standard Model allows this to happen, the predicted rate is so small that in practice it would never be observed.
 In fact it never has been observed.